 If you think it's too risky to use an invoice system, ask for full payment before starting any work.
 Mat O'Flynn, co-owner of Gilded Agency, said that the only way to mitigate nonpayments is to bill for the work upfront.

-Some consumers may be wary of submitting payments before receiving work – it's a two-way street.
+Some consumers may be wary of paying before receiving work – it's a two-way street.
 To provide some reassurance, encourage them to read testimonials or reach out to previous customers.

-"If you have a spotless track record and take care of clients consistently over time, you will earn more and more right to take payment prior to work," said Giordano.
+"If you have a spotless track record and take care of clients consistently over time, you will earn more and more right to take payment prior to work," said Ben Giordano, owner and founder of FreshySites.
 "When someone questions our policy, I tell them to call any of our clients, any day, anytime, and ask about our reputation and integrity as an organization."

 "If a client refuses to pay a deposit, then I immediately know not to work with that client, even if they beg you to later on," said O'Flynn.